Terradue/rOpenSearch/README.md

 ## Buildind and installing the package

-The rOpenSearch package is built using maven:
+The rOpenSearch package is built using maven.

 From a terminal: